mitchr/dallas/README.md

 -e|bool|set the edit-lock bit
 -h|bool|display this help message
 -ti83|bool|compile for the TI-83
--o|string|set the name of the output file (default "PROG.8xp") -p|string|set the program name (default "PROG")
+-p|string|set the program name (default "PROG")

-Some tokens had to be changed from their unicode format to an ascii format:
+Some tokens had to be changed from unicode to ascii, so that you can actually type them:

 Calculator|Dallas
 ---|---